Presburger arithmetic, rational generating functions, and quasi-polynomials: Abstract

 \section{Abstract}

-A Presburger formula is a boolean formula with variables in $\N$ that can be written using addition, comparison ($\le$, $=$, etc.), boolean operations (and, or, not), and quantifiers ($\forall$ and $\exists$).
-We characterize sets that can be defined by a Presburger formula as exactly the sets that can be represented by a rational generating function; a geometric characterization of such sets is also given.
-In addition, if $\pp=(p_1,\ldots,p_n)$ are a subset of the unbound variables in a Presburger formula, we can define a counting function $g(\pp)$ to be the number of solutions to the formula, for a given $\pp$.
+Presburger arithmetic is the first-order theory of the natural numbers with addition (but no multiplication).
+We characterize sets that can be defined by a Presburger formula as exactly the sets whose characteristic functions can be represented by rational generating functions; a geometric characterization of such sets is also given.
+In addition, if $\mathbf p=(p_1,\ldots,p_n)$ are a subset of the free variables in a Presburger formula, we can define a counting function $g(\mathbf p)$ to be the number of solutions to the formula, for a given $\mathbf p$.
 We show that every counting function obtained in this way may be represented as, equivalently, either a piecewise quasi-polynomial or a rational generating function.
 Finally, we translate known computational complexity results into this setting and discuss open directions.